drug-design/course/docs/chapters/stereochemistry.md

 #### D-alanine

-The following alanine amino acid molecule has the amino group on the right, therefore it corresponds to D-alanine.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/d-alanine-5ae09131'><i class='fa fa-play' aria-hidden='true'></i></button>The following alanine amino acid molecule has the amino group on the right, therefore it corresponds to D-alanine.

 ![](https://media.drugdesign.org/course/stereochemistry/d-alanine.gif){: loading=lazy }

 #### L-alanine

-Here, the amino group is on the left, the structure corresponds to L-alanine.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/l-alanine-528d6039'><i class='fa fa-play' aria-hidden='true'></i></button>Here, the amino group is on the left, the structure corresponds to L-alanine.

 ![](https://media.drugdesign.org/course/stereochemistry/l-alanine.gif){: loading=lazy }

 ### Chirality: Erythro/Threo

-Special descriptors are used for acyclic structures having two stereo-chemical centers.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='stereochemistry/chirality-erythrothreo-496b2f66'><i class='fa fa-play' aria-hidden='true'></i></button>Special descriptors are used for acyclic structures having two stereo-chemical centers.
 It uses the Fischer projections together with the R/S stereo-chemistries of the individual chiral centers.
 If the stucture is RR or SS (like) then the whole is named 'threo', whereas for SR or RS (unlike) it is called 'erythro'.

 ![](https://media.drugdesign.org/course/stereochemistry/2_5_1_1.png){: loading=lazy }